The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 The Optase is an award-winning European company that has created a microwaveable moist heat eye mask that was clinically proven to treat symptoms of Meibomian gland dysfunction and is a clinically-tested and doctor-recommended self-hydrating heated eye mask.

-The pads contain advanced silica beads technology, that absorbs moisture from the air and keeps the heat for the necessary 10-minute treatment.
+The pads contain advanced silica bead technology, that absorbs moisture from the air and keeps the heat for the necessary 10-minute treatment.
 Then it gradually cools down.

 They are very soft and comfortable on the eyes (covered with unwoven cotton) and are washable and reusable.